mulesoft-labs/osprey-mock-service/README.md

 #### Additional methods

 * `createServer` Creates a mock service instance with Osprey
-* `createServerFromBaseUri` Creates a mock service instance with Osprey taking into account the RAML `baseURi`
+* `createServerFromBaseUri` Creates a mock service with Osprey and uses the base URI path
-* `loadFile` Creates a mock service with Osprey and the base URI from a RAML file
+* `loadFile` Creates a mock service with Osprey and the base URI path from a RAML file

 ## License